Tutorial: Export data from Azure Blob storage with Azure Import/Export

 Add prefixes Use a prefix to select a set of similarly named containers or similarly named blobs in a container.
 The prefix may be the prefix of the container name, the complete container name, or a complete container name followed by the prefix of the blob name.

 Choose Export from blob list file (XML format), and select an XML file that contains a list of paths and prefixes for the blobs to be exported from the storage account.
 You must construct the XML file and store it in a container for the storage account.
-The file cannot be empty.
+The file can't be empty.

 If you use an XML file to select the blobs to export, make sure that the XML contains valid paths and/or prefixes.
 If the file is invalid or no data matches the paths specified, the order terminates with partial data or no data exported.